Learn to Use ITensor

 Then begin editing options.mk in a text editor and follow the remaining instructions.

-CCCOMvariable).
-Make sure your compiler supports C++11, the latest version of the C++ standard (this is true for Clang v3.0; and G++ v4.8 and after) and make sure to set the flag -std=c++11 or similar to enable C++11.
+CCCOMvariable.
+Make sure whichever compiler you select supports C++11, the latest version of the C++ standard (this is true for Clang v3.0; and G++ v4.8 and after) as well as the C++11 standard libraries and make sure to set the flag -std=c++11 or similar to enable C++11 language support.

 BLAS_LAPACK_LIBFLAGSto reflect the type and location of your BLAS/LAPACK libraries.
 The list of currently available platforms is: macos, mkl, acml, lapack (for details see matrix/lapack_wrap.h).
+See examples within the file for common settings of these variables for the various platforms.
 The

 PLATFORMvariable selects which function signature definitions will be used to wrap vendor-specific BLAS/LAPACK fortran calls into C.